afoninv/gatsby-netlify-blogs/src/pages/blog/2021-02-15-gdpr-data-mapping-where-do-i-start.md

 It is important to note that you may use the data for more than one purpose and you should note this too.

-This is a really important and useful exercise as you can see what categories of data you have and why you hold it.
-Should you have data which you cannot find or don’t know why you hold certain data, you can delete them in line with the data minimization principle of the GDPR.
+This is a really important and useful exercise as you can see what categories of data you have and why you hold them.
+Should you not know why you hold certain data, you can delete it in line with the data minimization principle of the GDPR.

 ## Data minimization

-A important principle of the GDPR is noted in Article 5, 1(c) of the regulation, which mandates that collection of personal data should be:
+An important principle of the GDPR is noted in Article 5, 1(c) of the regulation, which mandates that collection of personal data should be:

 > adequate, relevant and limited to what is necessary in relation to the purposes for which they are processed (‘data minimization’)

-Using your data map to see exactly what data you hold and why you hold it, you can see which data that you have collected and don’t use: data which you can erase from your systems.
+By using your data map to see exactly what data you hold and why you hold it, you can see which data that you have collected and don’t use: data which you can erase from your systems.

-Now that we have defined data subcategories and the purposes for why these data are processed in your organization, you will have a better understanding of the data you need and why you need it, and the data you can erase in line with data minimization principles.
+Now that we have defined data subcategories and the purposes for why this data is processed in your organization, you will have a better understanding of the data you need and why you need it, and the data you can erase in line with data minimization principles.
 This is a great starting point for creating a data map for your organization.